adam-lynch/adam-lynch.github.io/writing/empathy.md

 It's probably too late anyway.
 Products and services are typically created to make money.
 Designers then try to retroactively introduce empathy.
 Our intentions are good but this again is where we prematurely pat ourselves on the back.

-::: Cennydd Bowles — Future Ethics
+::: quote Cennydd Bowles — Future Ethics
 It can't be unethical; we used empathy!
 :::